dokka-nandini/job-guide/README.md

 in resume and ask chatgpt

-ec more 8 water c p pray 7
-aroma hotel and portifolio see code in github
+family all are there nv tc 578 don't c p and pray thinnava=10 nenu thinna p d c all s 8 aroma hotel and portifolio see code in github